VGVentures/allure_reports/README.md

 - [Allure Commandline](https://docs.qameta.io/allure/#_installing_a_commandline)
   *(used to generate the HTML report from raw results)*

+## Notes on Writing Tests for Allure Reports

+In order to produce a structured Allure report, you need to integrate the `TestResults` class into your tests.
+You should wrap each important test action or validation inside the `report.addStep()` method to log the steps clearly.

+You can check the implementation example in `integration_test/app_test.dart` to understand how to properly use `TestResults` and `report.addStep()` within your test scenarios.

+This will ensure each test step is reported and visualized in the final Allure report.

 ## How to Run Tests and Generate the Allure Report

 Running tests and generating an Allure report is straightforward: